-We have two Perkin-Elmer FT-IR’s available for student use.
+Two Perkin-Elmer FT-IRs are available for student use.
 The “Spectrum BX” is a bench-top FT-IR capable of routine mid-IR work (4000 cm-1 to 400 cm-1).
 The “Spectrum GX” is the larger system with more capabilities.
 The Spectrum GX can do routine mid-IR work, but is also capable of collecting spectra in the near-IR region (12000 cm-1 to 1800 cm-1).
 To do near-IR work, the beamsplitter must be changed from KBr to CaF2, and the detector must be changed from the standard room temperature DTGS detector to the liquid nitrogen cooled InSB detector.

 The Spectrum GX also has a microscope accessory, with a liquid nitrogen cooled MCT-B detector that covers the range from 4000 cm-1 to 700 cm-1.
 The microscope accessory can be used in either transmittance or reflectance mode.
 It can analyze sample regions as small as a few microns square.
 The position of the microscope’s X-Y stage can be controlled via the data system.
 The data system can be set up to automatically map the entire surface of a sample.